CAMI-challenge/data/README.md

 git push
 ~~~

-* Create a pull request on GitHub for your forked data repository to the original repository.
+* Create a pull request on GitHub for your forked data repository to the original repository (see [Creating a pull request from a fork](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)).

 # Upload your results using your browser